Stadio Diego Armando Maradona

 The stadium hosted matches during the 1990 FIFA World Cup and continued its legacy by hosting Italy’s Euro 2008 qualifier in 2006.

-Renovations for the 2019 Summer Universiade brought modern changes like glass barriers and new seats, further reducing the capacity.
+Renovations for the 2019 Summer Universiade introduced modern features, including glass barriers and new seats, which further reduced the capacity.

 In honour of the legendary Diego Maradona, whose impact on Napoli was transformative, the stadium was renamed Stadio Diego Armando Maradona in 2020.
 Following Maradona’s passing, the proposal was unanimously approved by the City Council.